The French Overseas Departments and Community VAT legislation

 Dock dues are a very old form of tax, several centuries old, which was originally levied on all products arriving in the DOMs by sea.

-Local manufacturers have to contend with a number of handicaps, caused especially by their remoteness, the effect of which is to push up the cost prices of their products, thereby making them uncompetitive with products from elsewhere (especially mainland France and the other Community Member States).
+Local manufacturers have to contend with a number of handicaps, caused especially by their remoteness, the effect of which is to push up the cost prices of their products, thereby making them uncompetitive with products from elsewhere (especially mainland France and the other EU Member States).
 This has justified the implementation of a specific measure, which, by means of tax exemptions or reductions for local products, serves to

 - encourage productive industrial activity,

 - safeguard their competitiveness with outside products, and

 - thus increase the proportion of the DOMs' GDP accounted for by industrial activity.

 This is why, on a proposal from the Commission, the Council adopted Decision 940/2014/EU of 17 December 2014, authorising the French authorities to apply total exemptions or reductions of the local dock dues tax in respect of a limited list of locally manufactured products specified in the annex to that decision.
 These tax exemptions or reductions may not result in tax differentials of more than 10, 20 or 30 percentage points depending on the products.
 The authorisation is valid until 31 December 2020.

 This decision therefore permits the application, subject to the authorised limits, of tax differentials between local products and products from outside the DOM.